 - Dyeing your hair with pastel dye

-If you don't already fit this criteria, you'll need to lighten your hair with bleach and this will require a few items to ensure everything goes smoothly:
+If you don't already fit these criteria, you'll need to lighten your hair with bleach, and this will require a few items to ensure everything goes smoothly:

 - A tinting bowl and brush